-If you are ready to make a change without filing bankruptcy, stop the harassing calls, and pay off your debt a bit quicker than you otherwise would, a debt settlement program may be the answer.
+If you are ready to make a change without filing bankruptcy, stop the harassing calls, and pay off your total debts a bit quicker than you otherwise would, a debt settlement program may be the answer.
 This debt relief program often helps you get out of debt for less than you actually owe.

 How a debt settlement program works

-Because debt settlement companies cannot charge a fee until on the minimum of one settlement is negotiated on your behalf, you must work with the settlement company closely to be successful.
-Typically, there are a few steps you need to take before starting the debt settlement program.
+Because debt settlement companies cannot charge a fee until the minimum of one settlement is negotiated on your behalf, you must work with the settlement company closely to be successful.
+Typically, there are a few steps you will need to take before starting the debt settlement program.